-- 1. Renewable energy facilities that are subject to Provincial approvals may be permitted as a principal use within the Rural and Industrial Designation as identified on Schedule "A".
+- 1. Renewable energy facilities that are subject to Provincial and Federal approvals may be permitted as a principal use within the Rural and Industrial Designation as identified on Schedule "A" and must not be located within a flood plain or other hazardous lands.
 For greater clarity, small-scale renewable energy installations such as rooftop solar panels or water heaters may be permitted in any designation.
-For any proposed renewable energy facility, the Township shall require the proponent to proceed through an Environmental Assessment process under the Environmental Assessment Act, or at a minimum, through a land use planning approval process under the Planning Act, or both.
-The approvals process will evaluate and assess: - i.
-The impact of the proposal on viewscapes, vistas and any cultural or natural heritage landscapes and features in the vicinity, along with an assessment of potential benefits; - ii.
-Conformity to the objectives and policies of this Plan and in particular, Section 6.2; - iii.
-Whether the nature and scale of the proposal is appropriate and how any identified impacts can be mitigated; and - iv.
-How the site will be accessed for maintenance. - 2.
-The Township may impose limits on the extent, height and location of any proposed renewable energy installation. - 3.
+For any proposed renewable energy facility, the Township shall require the proponent to proceed through an Application for Site Plan Approval under the Planning Act. - 2.
 The following considerations will be used to establish Zoning By-law provisions for renewable energy facilities: - i.
-Limiting nuisance impacts, such as through siting and screening requirements; - ii.
+Limiting nuisance impacts, such as through siting and screening requirements avoiding negative impacts on adjacent land uses; - ii.
 Limited impacts on significant natural heritage features and agricultural resource area lands; and - iii.
-The ability to access the electricity transmission network and arterial roadways.
+The ability to access the electricity transmission network and arterial roadways. - 3.
+Renewable energy facilities shall not be permitted as the primary use on lands designated Agriculture.
+Renewable energy facilities may be permitted in the Agricultural designation as